-Gradient domain image processing [3], [23], [24], [25], [26], [27], [28] all solve problems by manipulating image gradients via optimization instead of directly changing pixel values, taking advantage of the fact that the human visual system (HVS) is more sensitive to local contrast than absolute intensities.
-Fattal et al. [3] utilized a Gaussian pyramid to compute a gradient attenuation function for gradient domain HDR compression without halos.
+Gradient domain image processing [9], [25], [26], [27], [28], [29], [30], [31] solves problems by manipulating image gradients via optimization instead of directly changing pixel values, taking advantage of the fact that the human visual system (HVS) is more sensitive to local contrast than absolute intensities.
+Fattal et al. [9] utilize a Gaussian pyramid to compute a gradient attenuation function for gradient domain HDR compression without halos.
 Similarly, we use a multiscale scheme to produce halo-free results.
-Recently, Bhat et al. [29] provided a uniform quadratic optimization framework, Gradient Shop, supporting a number of applications, such as saliency sharpening, pseudo re-lighting, non-photorealistic rendering, de-blocking, and colorization.
-However, its ability to obtain various effects relies on carefully designed spatially-varying weights for their constraints on gradients, and as a result, the algorithm can not be accelerated using frequency-domain approaches like those in [30].
+Recently, Bhat et al. [32] provided a uniform quadratic optimization framework, Gradient Shop, supporting a number of applications, such as saliency sharpening, pseudo re-lighting, non-photorealistic rendering, de-blocking, and colorization.
+However, its ability to obtain various effects relies on carefully designed spatiallyvarying weights acting as constraints on gradients, and as a result, the algorithm can not be accelerated using frequencydomain approaches like those in [33].
 We further explore the relation of our work to gradient domain techniques later in the paper.

-Quadratic energies defined on image sub-windows have also been utilized for image matting [31] and haze removal [32].
-However, these methods again require to solve large linear systems.
+Quadratic energies defined on image sub-windows have also been utilized for image matting [34] and haze removal [35].
+However, these methods again require the solution of large linear systems.

-Other techniques such as total variation optimization [33] and L_0 smoothing [34] have considered non-quadratic energies in order to obtain outputs that have 'sparse gradients'.
-However, these require elaborate iterative algorithms, which are generally slow and may lack mathematical guarantees of convergence and stability [35].
+Other techniques such as total variation optimization [36] and $L_0$ smoothing [37] have considered non-quadratic energies in order to obtain outputs with 'sparse gradients'.
+However, these require elaborate iterative algorithms, which are generally slow and may lack mathematical guarantees of convergence and stability [38].

 We give a novel multi-scale optimization-based approach to edge-aware image manipulation.
-At each scale, we optimize a quadratic objective function over sub-windows to merge a set of local edge-aware filters' outputs.
-Unlike WLS, coefficients of our objective function have a spatially-invariant structure, which permits a fast frequency-domain solution to this optimization problem.
+At each scale, we optimize a quadratic objective function over sub-windows to merge the outputs of a set of local edge-aware filters.
+Unlike WLS, coefficients of our objective function have a spatially-invariant structure, which permits a fast frequency-domain solution to the resulting optimization problem.
 Use of a multi-scale scheme helps to reduce halos.